This post may contain affiliate links. Please read my Disclosure for more info.

 Spending time in green space has been scientifically proven to help us relax and unwind.
 When we are outdoors and surrounded by nature, researchers have found that we sleep better at night, our heart rate and stress levels are reduced, our mental health is improved and our immune system is strengthened.
 On the flip-side, studies have shown that if we grow up without green space around us, we have a 55 % increased risk of developing a psychiatric disorder such as depression, anxiety, and substance abuse as we get older.

 Proof of just how important spending time in nature is to our mental health.
-No matter how busy you are, make time each day to get outside and into the garden, park, or playing field – anywhere that you are surrounded by trees, plants, flowers, and grass.
-You’ll reap the rewards with improved physical and emotional wellbeing.
+No matter how busy you are, make time each day to get outside and into the garden, park, or playing field.
+In fact, anywhere that you are surrounded by trees, plants, flowers, and grass.
+As a result, you’ll reap the rewards with improved physical and emotional wellbeing.

 Get ‘lost’ in a creative hobby